 - Capital expenditure

 Whilst automation can prove highly effective and bring you a positive ROI, it may also require a fairly high capital cost.
 That’s why, before making a decision we recommend considering both the investment needed and also the ROI you expect to achieve.
 When calculating the ROI it is important to include increased throughput value, reduced labour costs and the reduction in defects/recalls along with the capital expenditure before deciding whether or not there is a business case for investment.
+With the help of an automation project calculator you will be able to calculate your estimate payback and view finance estimates.

 Use Granta’s project builder to find out how much your bespoke automation solution would cost you in just a few minutes.